15 Writing Prompts for Manifesting with Mercury Retrograde in 2026

 I love taking a good writing prompt and seeing where it will lead.
-When Mercury is retrograde, though, it might make our big dreams look fuzzy.
+When Mercury is retrograde, though, it might make our big dreams look a little fuzzy.

-While many people like to blame Mercury retrograde for breaking their tech and messing with air travel, there’s actually a huge opportunity if you look for it.
+While many people like to blame Mercury Retrograde for breaking their tech and messing with air travel, there’s actually a huge opportunity if you look for it.
+I’m a perpetual optimist.
+I always see silver linings.

 Mercury Retrograde is when Mercury seems to travel backward for a few weeks.
 Now, planets don’t really move backward — they only appear that way from our eyes on Earth.

 To us, it looks like it’s slowing down.
-This is only an illusion since the Earth circles the Sun at a different speed than other planets.
+This is only an illusion, since the Earth orbits the Sun at a different speed than the other planets.

-Mercury is the planet that rules communication, and its retrograde can make some of us feel like we’re thick in the mist, making manifesting in our business feel sluggish and dull.
+Mercury is the planet that rules communication, and its retrograde can make some of us feel like we’re thick in the mist, making manifesting in our business and writing lives feel a little slower.

 Some astrologers recommend avoiding signing contracts, making big decisions, or launching a new business venture because changes are more likely if Mercury is retrograde.
 Sometimes, though, we just can’t avoid it.
-If I’m scheduling a trip, signing a big contract, or starting something new around this time, I give myself extra time to review it with an extra close eye.
+If I’m scheduling a trip, signing a big contract, or starting something new around this time, I give myself extra time to review it carefully.
+If you bump into anyone spewing fear about Mercury Retrograde — run.

 And when it comes to starting new businesses or ideas, if you create something during mercury retrograde, know it might change.
 This is a good thing.
-As we know, everything changes, so as long as we’re going with the flow, trust that any shifts your project undergoes are necessary to help serve you and your most aligned purpose.
+As we know, everything changes, and is constantly changing, so as long as we’re going with the flow, trust that any shifts your writing project undergoes are necessary to help serve you and your most aligned purpose.

-Mercury Retrograde happens up to four times each year, and it’s absolutely not something to fear.
+Mercury Retrograde happens up to four times each year, and it’s absolutely not something to fear, but something to look forward to and work with.

-I use it to revisit all my writing, including old blog posts, book chapters, and anything I’ve published in the past.
+I use it to revisit all my writing, including old blog posts, book chapters, and anything I’ve published.
 It might call for fresh inspiration, tweaks, or even a total overhaul.

 For writers and creative business owners, Mercury Retrograde is an opportunity to REview, REvise, and REevaluate their big dreams.